Having more fun than a human being should be allowed to have.

 Well, guess what?

-Devon Dwyer, as the 2012 presidential campaign kicks into gear, Obama's White House media operation is demonstrating an unprecedented ability to broadcast its message through social media and the internet, at times doing an end run around the traditional press.
+ABC News, Devin Dwyer, as the 2012 presidential campaign kicks into gear, Obama's White House media operation is demonstrating an unprecedented ability to broadcast its message through social media and the internet, at times doing an end run around the traditional press.

-The headline for ABC's story is Obama Media Machine, State Run Media 2.0.
+The headline for ABC's story is Obama Media Machine, State-Run Media 2.0.

-Once again, ladies and gentlemen.
+Once again, ladies and gentlemen, it was IL Rush.

 We have to deal with rising health care costs.